🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 So I think you'd be surprised in online media because a lot of these sort of, I guess, devil investors see it as an opportunity.

-Okay, final chat from Captain Johnson.
+Final chat from Captain Johnson.

 Hey.

-What would it take for Russia and the US to become good allies or friends?
+What would it take for Russia and the U.S. to become good allies or friends?

-Any remnants of communism obviously gone.
+It's, all right, any remnants of communism, obviously gone.

 And I know you're going to say that it's gone, but I mean really, really gone.

-Freedom of speech has to be a thing.
+Free speech has to be a thing.

 Second Amendment has to be a thing.